ItzSmudge/SysEng_coursework/README.md

 ---

 A Python simulation and control environment for a self-balancing inverted pendulum cart, built as part of the UCL COMP0216 Systems Engineering module.
-Includes a full physics simulation with RK4 integration, PID and LQR controllers, an interactive real-time demo, and the SysML model produced in Cameo Magic.
+Includes a full physics simulation with RK4 integration, PID and LQR controllers, an interactive real-time demo, and the SysML model produced in CATIA Magic.

 The physical system was built on an Arduino Giga R1 with four Pololu 25D motors, a Broadcom AS22 optical encoder, and two Motoron I²C motor drivers.
 The embedded code is also included.